iadithya10/TODO-APP/README.md

 Technology Stack
 Backend: Flask - A lightweight WSGI web application framework in Python.
-Database: SQLite (or any preferred relational database) for storing tasks.
+Database: SQLite (or any preferred relational database) for storing tasks
-Frontend: HTML and CSS for creating a user-friendly interface.
+Frontend: HTML and CSS for creating a user-friendly interface

 Conclusion